 The Infinitus automation department originally focused on AGV technology, which has its appeal.
 However, it requires the installation of fixed tracks on the ground, which presents challenges in terms of deployment cost and time.
 In contrast, MiR’s AMR solution is quick to deploy and does not require a large budget.
 More importantly, it is able to logically and flexibly handle material distribution, timely replenishment, and empty truck return.

 Following more than a year of construction between 2017 and 2018, the plant was officially reopened in October 2018.
-An oral liquid production workshop was chosen for the trial run of three MiR200 robots, which were deployed in the packaging production line in March this year.
+An oral liquid production workshop was chosen for the trial run of three MiR200 robots, which were deployed in the packaging production line in March 2019.
 Infinitus originally introduced the industry’s leading customized packaging, so there are 10 plus types of materials involved in the packaging process.
 With a carrying capacity of up to 200 kg (440 lbs), an MiR200 robot can be configured with various top-loaded accessories, as well as attachment hooks for traction.
 The fleet efficiently handles the transfer and replenishment of various packaging materials on the workshop floor, improving intralogistics efficiency and raising production levels.